Wednesday, July 1, 2026

 Sunday, December 21, 2025

-Three moments across my career shaped how I think about leadership.
-One reinforced that accountability always flows up.
-Another showed how gatekeeping limits organizations.
-The third demonstrated what happens when leaders create space for people to apply what they already know.
-Together, they form some of the standards I still operate by.
+Three experiences across my career fundamentally shaped how I think about leadership.
+One reinforced that accountability always flows upward.
+Another revealed how gatekeeping limits organizations.
+The third demonstrated what happens when leaders create space for people to contribute beyond their job descriptions.
+Together, they continue to influence how I lead today.

 Accountability Flows Up